Romans 5:1-2

 Notice the Pauline pattern of presentation of the gospel - the sinner must see their need first (Romans 1-4) The unsaved must know why they even need to be saved!.
 Once they see their desperate need and receive Christ as Lord and Savior by grace through faith, then Paul explains the benefits accompanying salvation (Romans 5).
 How often the gospel is made as attractive as possible by showing the unsaved person all the wonderful benefits that will be his if he trusts Christ: "If you trust the Lord you will have peace with God!"
 The problem with this backwards approach is that the sinner does not come to understand why they need to have peace with God.
 The unsaved person must first be shown from the Scriptures that in his sinful condition he is an enemy of God, fighting against God in rebellion and that God’s wrath is being revealed from heaven against him.
 (Click here and scroll down to the enlightening discussion on presentation of the gospel)

-Romans 5 is a graduation exercise.
+Ray Stedman writes: Romans 5 is a graduation exercise.
 It takes us from the elementary grades of Christian life into high school.
 Up to this point in the book of Romans, we have been dealing with BIRTH TRUTHS -- the elementary, introductory truths of the Christian faith.
 But at this point in the book we learn of the existence of GROWTH TRUTHS -- the way to maturity and power, and the way to be effective in Christian service.
 Now, wherever the Christian church is weak (and it is weak in many places), and wherever Christians are weak individually, it's because they have never graduated into the High School of the Holy Spirit -- they are still "babes in Christ" {1Cor 3:1}, no matter how long they have been Christians.
-Sometimes you can find "babes in Christ" who have been Christians 15, 20, or even 40 years, and it is because they have never come into this high school truth of the Holy Spirit: They keep learning over and over again the same old truths about salvation in Christ that are presented in these early chapters (wonderful as they are), and never go on -- never graduate. (excerpt from Faith Faces Life)
+Sometimes you can find "babes in Christ" who have been Christians 15, 20, or even 40 years, and it is because they have never come into this high school truth of the Holy Spirit: They keep learning over and over again the same old truths about salvation in Christ that are presented in these early chapters (wonderful as they are), and never go on -- never graduate.
+(Faith Faces Life)

 W E Vine observes that

-In presenting his case, Paul has proved that the whole world is guilty before God, and that no one can be saved by religious deeds, such as keeping the Law.
-He has explained that God’s way of salvation has always been “by grace, thru faith” (see notes Ephesians 2:8; 2:9), and he has used Abraham as his illustration.
-If a reader of the letter stopped at this point, he would know that he needed to and could be saved.
+In presenting his case, Paul has proved that the whole world is guilty before God, and that no one can be saved by their "religious" deeds, even including zealous attempts to obey God's Law.
+He has explained that God’s way of salvation has always been by grace, through faith (Eph 2:8- note; Eph 2:9-note), in Romans 4:1, 2, 3 ff, he used the beloved patriarch Abraham as his illustration that no one is saved by "good" works.
+If a reader of Romans were to stop reading at this point, he would (or at least should) clearly understand that he was in serious need of the gift of salvation from God.
 But there is much more the sinner needs to know about justification by faith.
 Can he be sure that it will last?
-How is it possible for God to save a sinner through the death of Christ on the cross?
-Romans 5 is Paul’s explanation of the last two words in Romans 4:25 [note]: “our justification.”
-He now explains two basic truths: the BLESSINGS of our justification (Ro 5:1-11), and the BASIS for our justification (Ro 5:12-21).
-Our justification is not simply a guarantee of heaven, as thrilling as that is, but it is also the source of tremendous blessings that we enjoy here and now.
+How is it possible for God to save a sinner through the death of Christ on the Cross?
+Romans 5 is Paul’s explanation of the last two words in Ro 4:25 [note] our justification.
+He now explains two basic truth, first summarizing the blessings of justification (Ro 5:1-11), and the basis of justification (Ro 5:12-21).
+Our justification is not simply a guarantee of heaven, as thrilling as that is, but it is also the source of tremendous blessings in this present life.
 Paul's second purpose is to assure his readers that justification is a lasting thing.
-His Jewish readers in particular would ask,
+His Jewish readers in particular would ask "Can this spiritual experience last if it does not require obedience to the Law?
+What about the trials and sufferings of life?
+What about the coming judgment?"

 The passive voice indicates this declaration came from an outside Source, in this case God Himself.
 They were acquitted of the charges against them, the charges having been transferred (imputed, reckoned) to the account of their Sin Bearer, the sacrificial, substitutionary Lamb of God.